UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

   set-ext-pseudo-cumulative-hierarchy = pr2 (pr2 (pr2 V))
 ```

-### The induction principle of the cumulative hierarchy together with its computation rule.
+### The induction principle and computation rule of the cumulative hierarchy

 ```agda
 module _